Southbridge, Massachusetts: Education

 Southbridge has two public elementary schools, formerly "neighborhood schools" serving grades K–5.
 Since the 1988–1989 school year, however, all kindergarten and 1st grade classes have been at Eastford Road School; all of grades 2–3 at Charlton Street School; and all of grades 4–5 at West Street School.
 In the mid 2010s Schools were shifted so that Eastford Road School housed Pre-K–1, and the Charlton Street School housed grades 2–5 in traditional neighborhood style, while the West Street School has been turned into a Dual Language School.
 Grades 6–12 are at Southbridge Middle School and Southbridge High School.
 Southbridge residents can also attend Bay Path Regional Vocational Technical High School in Charlton.

 In addition to the public schools, a parochial private school, Trinity Catholic Academy, serves Pre-K through eighth grade.

 On January 26, 2016, the Massachusetts Board of Elementary and Secondary Education placed Southbridge School District in state receivership.

 Transportation

-Southbridge is served by Southbridge Municipal Airport(3B0), a public owned airport managed through a contract with Jim's Flying Service.
+Southbridge is served by Southbridge Municipal Airport(3B0), a public owned airport.
 Runway 02/20 has a 3501 x 75 feet asphalt surface.